 - We want to make sure everyone has a safe, fun and positive experience at the Y. Everyone has a role.
 Please keep our safety precautions top of mind.

-The Y will implement a phased approach to offer programs and services to members with appropriate guidance from health officials to prevent the spread of COVID-19.
-Phases are not time-based and will be modified and revised as guidance changes.
+The Y is implementing a phased approach to offer programs and services to members with appropriate guidance from health officials to prevent the spread of COVID-19.
+Phases in the Y’s reopening plan refer to our internal reopening framework and are not intended to align with phases imposed by local, state or federal governments.
+We will continue to review our policies as guidance changes.

 - Coronavirus Disease – Centers for Disease Control and Prevention (CDC)